-The Eswatini National Museum is a section in the department of culture under the ENTC.
-The National Museum is regulated and managed by the Eswatini National Trust Commission.
+The Eswatini National Museum is a section in the Department of Cultural Heritage, regulated and managed by the Eswatini National Trust Commission.
 The main objective of the National Museum is to collect, preserve, conserve and store tangible and intangible cultural heritage for posterity.
-The materials collected are exhibited in halls and our trained educators interpret it to the public.
-Exhibition show EmaSwati history from Stone Age, colonialism up to independence.
-The temporary exhibition hall exhibits according to the annual theme shared by the International Council of Museums.
+The materials collected are exhibited in halls and our trained educators interpret the displays to the public.
+The exhibitions show history of EmaSwati from Stone Age, colonialism up to independence.
+The temporary exhibition hall presents thematic displays according to annual themes shared by the International Council of Museums.
 There is a natural history wing which showcases the relationship between EmaSwati and nature.
 A mini village which is a very good visual aid for visitors and students depicts a typical Swazi homestead.

 - Monday to Friday – 8.00am to 4.00pm

 - Saturday, Sunday and Public Holidays 10.00 to 3.30pm

 - The museum is closed on the following days;